ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D14 - Jan 14, 2018

 Covered geoJson, topoJson d3 stuff.
 Have built some fancy maps in terms of udemy course exercises.
 Also covered force-directed graphs.
 All this stuff is confusing as hell, but it allows to build cool things.
 Tomorrow last section dedicated to d3 and I'm moving to React, finally.

+### R1D15 - Jan 15, 2018

+Build a fancy data dashboard using D3.
+Here's a codepen link [Click](https://codepen.io/ExzoTiQ/full/mpGqEK/).
+I've had enough of d3 in last two weeks, so I'm switching to React & Redux as soon as I have enough free time, because this week I have finals at my uni.

+### R1D16 - Jan 16, 2018

+I solved couple of challenges on Hackerrank today evening with my groupmate Alex.
+We had some sorting stuff and string processing.
+Short session today, because I feel braindead after 3 final exams at uni.